(Originally published March 19, 2020; Updated September 9, 2020)

 - People are receiving unsolicited work from home job offers via email.
 Be wary of any unsolicited offer received via email, especially if you did not apply for, or were not interviewed for, a position with a company.

 - Individuals are receiving emails claiming to be alerts from the Center for Disease Control (CDC), the World Health Organization (WHO), or other expert organizations with information about the virus.
 These groups would not send emails of this type.
-Always visit the websites of these groups for the most up-to-date information.
+Always visit the websites of these organizations for the most up-to-date information.

 - Bogus closure emails claiming to be from universities or schools that have shut down due to the pandemic that contain links to “more information” have been observed.